What is the Completed Contract Method?

 - In case the contracts undertaken are of short term nature and the results that will arise are expected not to vary if any of the methods among contract method or percentage completion method is used.

-This has been a guide to what is the Completed Contract Method of Accounting and its meaning.
+This article has been a guide to what is the Completed Contract Method of Accounting and its meaning.
 Here we top examples of the completed contract method, along with its advantages & disadvantages.
 You may learn more about finance from the following articles –